rayeeta/Guide-to-Install-Minikube-on-UBUNTU-WSL-/README.md

 # Before installing Minikube on Windows, ensure the following prerequisites are met:

 ## Operating System: Windows 10/11 (64-bit) with the latest updates.
-`highlighted text`
-+ This line is highlighted in green
 ## Hardware Requirements:

 * 2 CPUs or more.